reisenberger/architecture-center/docs/guide/architecture-styles/index.md

 CQRS makes the most sense when it’s applied to a subsystem of a larger architecture.
 Generally, you shouldn’t impose it across the entire application, as that will just create unneeded complexity.
 Consider it for collaborative domains where many users access the same data.

-**[Event-Driven Architecture](./event-driven.md)** uses a publish-subscribe (pub-sub) model, where producers pubish events, and consumers subscribe to them.
+**[Event-Driven Architecture](./event-driven.md)** uses a publish-subscribe (pub-sub) model, where producers publish events, and consumers subscribe to them.
 The producers are independent from the consumers, and consumers are independent from each other.

 ![](./images/event-driven-sketch.svg)

 Consider an event-driven architecture for applications that ingest and process a large volume of data with very low latency, such as IoT solutions.
-The stye is also useful when different subsystems must perform different types of processing on the same event data.
+The style is also useful when different subsystems must perform different types of processing on the same event data.

 Finally, **[Big Data](./big-data.md)** and **[Big Compute](./big-compute.md)** are specialized architectural styles for workloads that fit certain specific profiles.
 Big data divides a very large dataset into chunks, performing paralleling processing across the entire set, for analysis and reporting.
 Big compute, also called high-performance computing (HPC), makes parallel computations across a large number (thousands) of cores.
 Domains include simulations, modeling, and 3-D rendering.